Kami

-(神, Kami) are the deities, divinities, spirits, phenomena or "holy powers" that are venerated in the Shinto religion.
-They can be elements of the landscape, forces of nature, or beings and the qualities that these beings express; they can also be the spirits of venerated dead people.
+(神, Kami) are the deities, divinities, spirits, mythological, spiritual, or natural phenomena that are venerated in the traditional Shinto religion of Japan.
+Kami can be elements of the landscape, forces of nature, beings and the qualities that these beings express, and/or the spirits of venerated dead people.
 Many kami are considered the ancient ancestors of entire clans (some ancestors became kami upon their death if they were able to embody the values and virtues of kami in life).
 Traditionally, great leaders like the Emperor could be or became kami.